 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); chest pain; cough; dizziness or light-headedness; fainting; fast heartbeat; fever or chills; flushing; nausea or vomiting; redness or warmth at the injection site; restlessness; severe or persistent fatigue; severe or persistent pain, swelling, or irritation at the injection site; shortness of breath; tingling; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Kogenate FS:

-Store Kogenate FS in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C), or at room temperature, up to 77 degrees F (25 degrees C), for up to 3 months.
-If stored at room temperature, do not return to the refrigerator.
+Store Kogenate FS in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
+This product may also be stored at room temperature up to 77 degrees F (25 degrees C) for up to 12 months.
+Do not freeze.
+If stored at room temperature, make note of the date the product was placed at room temperature.
+Do not use past the expiration date.
+Do not place it back in the refrigerator after storage at room temperature or after mixing it.
+Discard any medicine remaining in the vial after you use it.
 Store away from heat, moisture, and light.
-Do not freeze.
 Do not store in the bathroom.
 Keep Kogenate FS out of the reach of children and away from pets.

 - If you have any questions about Kogenate FS, please talk with your doctor, pharmacist, or other health care provider.